 Staff at Blackburn College will also benefit from the collaboration, with several staff members having already attended a master class at the O2 Arena in London with renowned tour manager Steve Cheney.

 Steve is a 30-year music industry veteran who has worked as a stage manager for the main stages at Glastonbury, Latitude, Big Chill, Leeds and Reading Festivals.
 His association with Blackburn College is a direct result of the collaboration with the National Skills Academy – where he works as a Music Industry Liaison Officer.

 Annie Kerfoot added: “Working with Steve was a fantastic experience for staff and the opportunity to align teaching skills with the upper echelons of the music industry is something the College will now be able to use directly for the benefit of students.”

 Blackburn College continues to innovate within the sector and a new partnership between the College and BBC Music Introducing will further benefit students from both Media and Music curriculum areas – with live briefs involving the filming and recording of unsigned music talent.

-Last month also saw students visit leading audio company AMS Neve – whose technologies have been used in some of the world’s most critically acclaimed films; including Academy Award-winning blockbuster Titanic, Lord of the Rings: The Fellowship of the Ring, Frozen and Star Wars: The Force Awakens.
+Last month also saw students on courses at Blackburn College visit leading audio company AMS Neve – whose technologies have been used in some of the world’s most critically acclaimed films; including Academy Award-winning blockbuster Titanic, Lord of the Rings: The Fellowship of the Ring, Frozen and Star Wars: The Force Awakens.